Donald Trump says US to stop 'war games' with South Korea

 North Korea's main ally China had pushed for the end of the US military exercises on the Korean Peninsula in exchange for North Korea freezing its nuclear weapons program.
 It was responding to a marked escalation of tension in the region following a series of North Korean missile and nuclear tests.

-The US did halt the drills during this year's Winter Olympics in Pyoengchang, South Korea, but the exercises resumed after the games, including the Foal Eagle and Key Resolve exercises in April and Max Thunder drills in May.
+The US did halt the drills during this year's Winter Olympics in Pyeongchang, South Korea, but the exercises resumed after the games, including the Foal Eagle and Key Resolve exercises in April and Max Thunder drills in May.

 But those drills were more subdued than previous years, with bomber flights out of Guam excluded from Max Thunder.